turbomarko/turbo-drf/README.md

 If you think you found a bug or want to request a feature, please open an [issue](https://github.com/turbomarko/turbo-drf/issues).

-## For PyUp Users

-If you are using [PyUp](https://pyup.io) to keep your dependencies updated and secure, use the code *cookiecutter* during checkout to get 15% off every month.

 ## "Your Stuff"

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.

-### Submit a Pull Request

-We accept pull requests if they're small, atomic, and make our own project development experience better.

-## Code of Conduct

-Everyone interacting in the Cookiecutter project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct](https://www.pypa.io/en/latest/code-of-conduct/).